 Cervical radiculopathy is characterised by sharp, persistent pain, numbness, and/or weakness in the shoulders, arms, hands, chest and upper back due to compressed or inflamed nerves in the cervix (neck).
-The condition can make daily tasks like writing and overhead lifting difficult so that you might have to make a visit to the top orthopedic specialist in Lahore.
+The condition can make daily tasks like writing and overhead lifting difficult so that you might have to make a visit to an orthopedic specialist.

 However, 6-12 weeks of the following conventional and medicinal treatment often resolves the condition efficiently and effectively:

 For minor symptoms, temporarily limiting strenuous activities like contact sports and heavy lifting is usually enough to self-resolve the condition.
 Posture improvements are also recommended to facilitate the healing process.